How to apply for planning permission

 The Norfolk Authorities are working together to ensure consistency of approach on Nutrient Neutrality.
 The contents of the Written Ministerial Statement and Chief Planner letter are therefore being considered carefully to establish whether this provides a basis for enabling permissions to be issued now with conditions/restrictions or, whether there is a need to wait until there is better understanding of mitigation schemes to be delivered by Natural England and confirmation that those schemes are deliverable.
 Further updates will be provided once clarity has been established.

 Royal Haskoning are continuing with their work on behalf of the Norfolk Authorities which includes the development of a bespoke nutrient calculator for the Norfolk catchments.
-They are also exploring the identification of mitigation solutions for the short, medium, and long term.
-Further updates on the progress of the work of Royal Haskoning will be provided by the Norfolk Authorities.
+They are also supporting the authorities in the identification of mitigation solutions for the short, medium, and long term.
+In this respect, Royal Haskoning have prepared the Norfolk Nutrient Mitigation Solutions Report for the Norfolk Authorities.
+This document is published below:

 The work being carried out by the Norfolk Authorities on mitigation does not preclude developers seeking their own mitigation solutions.